 There are several ways to find a particular database, including:

 - searching for a specific publisher such as ProQuest, Ebsco or JSTOR

 You can click on a database title to go directly to that site and start searching.
-If you're at home, you'll be prompted to sign in again.
+If you're at home, you'll be prompted to sign in.

-Please note that the databases A–Z list does not include the Library's large collection of CD-ROMs, which can only be used at the Library.
+Please note that the A-Z databases list does not include the Library's large collection of CD-ROMs which can only be used at the Library.
 The listing includes some links to the most frequently used sections of the CD-ROMs menu.
 Check the relevant subject category including 'Newspapers - historic' and 'Family history' for example.